 He is now teaching the Introduction to Sociology (SOCI-1101) course in three different ways: Face-to-face, Hybrid, and Online.
 He also teaches Social Problems (SOCI-1160) course as hybrid and online.
 In Spring, he teaches Marriage & Family (SOCI-2293) as a face-to-face course.

 Basic differences between the three courses:

 - The face-to-face course requires meeting regularly in a classroom.

-- The Hybrid course requires meeting in class half of the regular time.
+- The Hybrid course requires meeting in classroom half of the regular time.
 The other half is conducted online.

 - The Online course is completely taught and evaluated through online activities, except for the unit exams, which are taken on campus.

-The main objective of this diversity in delivering courses is to enable various categories of students to get higher education, whether in the traditional face-to-face classroom setting, or online, without the need to bring them to college campuses.
+The main objective of this diversity in delivering courses is to enable various categories of students to get higher education, in a way that suits their circumstances.

-In particular, this diversity in delivering higher education aims at serving students who are living far away in a state or even in other states or countries, as well as students who do not have time or are incapable of attending face-to-face classes.
+In particular, this diversity in delivering higher education aims at serving students who are living far away in a state or even in other states or countries, as well as students who do not have time for, or are incapable of, attending face-to-face classes.